QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 Do not panic : it may simply indicate that IOMMU-virtualization hasn't been activated in the BIOS.
 Return to the [Hardware Requirements](/doc/installation-guide/#hardware-requirements) section to learn how to activate it.
-If the setting is not configured correctly, it means that your hardware won't be able to leverage some of Qubes OS security features such as a strict isolation of the network and USB adapter.
+If the setting is not configured correctly, it means that your hardware won't be able to leverage some of PedOS security features such as a strict isolation of the network and USB adapter.

 If the test passes, you will reach the Installation summary screen.

 <div class="alert alert-info" role="alert">
     <i class="fa fa-info-circle"></i>
-    <b>Note : </b> The installer loads Xen right at the beginning, so if you can see the installer's graphical screen and you pass the compatibility check that runs immediately after that, Qubes OS is likely to work on your system !
+    <b>Note : </b> The installer loads Xen right at the beginning, so if you can see the installer's graphical screen and you pass the compatibility check that runs immediately after that, PedOS is likely to work on your system !
 </div>

 <div class="alert alert-info" role="alert">
     <i class="fa fa-question-circle"></i>
-    <b>Note : </b> Like Fedora, Qubes OS uses the Anaconda installer.
+    <b>Note : </b> Like Fedora, PedOS uses the Anaconda installer.
     Those that are familiar with RPM-based distributions should feel at home.
 </div>

 ### Installation summary ###

 The Installation summary screen allows you to change how the end-system will be installed and configured, including localization settings.
-At minimum, you are required to pick a storage device on which Qubes OS will be installed.
+At minimum, you are required to pick a storage device on which PedOS will be installed.

 ![Installation summary not ready](/attachment/wiki/InstallationGuide/installation-summary-not-ready.png)